maryi/CSCW-Project/Project report/ReportDocument.md

+#Match Maker application – A web service based on the MoCA framework

 ABSTRACT
 Computer supported collaborative work (CSCW) is increasingly becoming a significant component of living and working in modern times.
 Computer mediated collaborations occur in all aspects of our personal and professional lives.
 Furthermore, the technologies which can be used to facilitate CSCW are diverse and ever changing.